Skip to main content

 Replace the following:

-• ORGANIZATION_NAME: The custom domain through which you access Polaris.
+• ORGANIZATION_NAME: Custom domain through which you access Polaris.

-• REGION: The cloud region of your Polaris project.
+• REGION: AWS cloud region of your Polaris project, such as us-east-1.
+See AWS regions for more information.

 To test network connectivity with curl, run the following command from an instance within your VPC: